redfords/flight-data/README.md

 # Flight data analysis

 Real-time flight data from Aviationstack API.

-Using .json and .csv sources, Pandas and SQLAlchemy and MySQL.
+Using .json and .csv files, a single source is loaded into the MySQL database.

+## Modules

+- Requests
+- Pandas
+- Numpy
+- SQLAlchemy
+- Pytest
+- Apache Airflow